karmi/retire/README.markdown

     require 'yajl/json_gem'
 ```

-OK.
 Let's create an index named `articles` and store/index some documents:

 ```ruby
     Tire.index 'articles' do